 With the SPIRALCELL technology, you already know that the design is different than other options.
 What you might not know is that this construction provides a longer battery life.

 Optima batteries are more resistant to vibration than the cheaper options.
-Furthermore, you can expect it to last about twice as long as you would the regular flooded car battery.
+Furthermore, you can expect them to last about twice as long as a regular flooded car battery.

 Optima Battery Cons

-If there are going to be complaints about Optima batteries, it will be about the price.
+If there are going to be complaints about Optima batteries, they’d be about the price.
 There’s no question that you are going to spend more on these batteries than most others on the market.